 The label features baggy cuts, soldiery workwear influences, and Japanese utilitarian styling.

-Think of army green, cargo pants, loose-fitting hoodies, in a modern preppy style.
+Think of army green cargo pants and loose-fitting hoodies in a modern preppy style.

-When thinking of British brands, heritage names spring to mind instead of genre-bending Haute streetwear.
+When considering British brands, heritage names come to mind instead of genre-bending Haute streetwear.

 But that’s set to change with London-based A-Cold-Wall going from strength to strength in recent years.